Skip to main content

 What is it?

-Enhancing Supports and Services for Students With Disabilities for Postsecondary Success (SWDPS) is a grant program administered by the New York State Education Department (SED) in collaboration with New York’s Institutions of Higher Education (IHEs), both public and private.
-In the 2022-23 NYS budget, the appropriation for SWDPS was $2,000,000.
+Enhancing Supports and Services for Students with Disabilities for Postsecondary Success (SWDPS) is a grant program administered by the New York State Education Department (SED) in collaboration with New York’s Institutions of Higher Education (IHEs), both public and private.
+In the 2023-24 NYS budget, the appropriation for SWDPS was $4,000,000.

 Eligibility and Application Process